This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 I am always looking for something to make besides soup in my crock pot!

-I know this would be a hit at my house!
+I was a hit at my house!